Wedding rehearsal tips - do I really need one and if I do, what do we do?

 So if you think a rehearsal is for you, here are some tips:

-Work out where the bridal party will stand, and arrange everyone in their positions.
-Traditionally, the bride is on the left (if I'm a guest facing the front), and the groom is on the left.
+1. Work out where the wedding party will stand, and arrange everyone in their positions.
+For my same sex couples, traditionally, the bride is on the left (if I'm a guest facing the front), and the groom is on the right.

-Bride and bridesmaids can practice walking down the aisle (I wouldn't practice with the music, as I don’t like my brides having a "cue"… On the day, anything can happen and if you miss that cue, you'll freak out!
-It's best just to focus on walking down the aisle to the man of your dreams, and don't worry about the timing.
+2. You could practice walking down the aisle (I wouldn't practice with the music, as I don’t like my couple's trying to remember a "cue"… On the day, anything can happen and if you miss that cue, you'll freak out!
+It's best just to focus on walking down the aisle to the love of your life, and don't worry about the timing.
 If there's too much music left, we'll fade it out... if the song finishes, we can start it again if you're still ages away, or we watch in awe as you approach, and if the vibe is right, we can have a little clap and cheer!
 It's about taking in the moment, and not stressing the small stuff!)

-If the bride is being "given away" or escorted down the aisle, Mum/Dad/son/brother/special person walks with her to the end of the aisle, then shakes the grooms hand/gives him a hug, hugs/kisses the bride, and then takes a seat/moves to stand with the other guests.
+3. If the bride/groom is being "given away" or escorted down the aisle, Mum/Dad/son/brother/special person walks with them to the end of the aisle, then shakes the love of your life's hand/gives them a hug, hugs/kisses the person they have just supported down the aisle, and then takes a seat/moves to stand with the other guests.

-Next, you might like to mention who will be presenting the rings, and have a chat about how they will be presented.
-(Unless there is a special box/pillow, I generally recommend having the rings lose.
-The ring bearer can hold them out flat in their hand, then the bride takes the groom's ring and holds it tightly in her right hand, holding out her left hand.
-The groom then takes the brides ring, and gets ready to say his vows and "put a ring on it!"
+4. Next, you might like to mention who will be presenting the rings, and have a chat about how they will be presented.
+(Unless there is a special box/way to present them, I generally recommend having the rings lose.
+The ring bearer can hold them out flat in their hand, then the person going second takes the ring and holds it tightly in their right hand, holding out their left hand.
+The person going first then takes the ring, and gets ready to say their vows first, and "put a ring on it!"
 Woo hoo!

-Finally, the bridal party practice all walking back down the aisle together, linking arms, doing a dance, forming a conga line...!
+5. Finally, the wedding party practice all walking back down the aisle together, linking arms, doing a dance, forming a conga line...!